 Active not currently enrolled:

-Students who are active, but not enrolled in the current term are eligible to register during the open registration period which begins at 8:00 AM on April 11, 2022.
+Students who are active, but not enrolled in the current term are eligible to register during the open registration period.

 NEW Students (Freshman & Transfer):

 All new students are required to attend Orientation.
 Please visit our Orientation Office Webpage for more information on how to register for Orientation and what to expect.

 Former undergraduate students who last attended UWG one year or more ago or were suspended for one year or dismissed must apply for readmission through the Office of Undergraduate Admissions.
 Once readmitted, students should visit the Orientation Office Webpage for more information on how to register for Orientation and what to expect.

 Former graduate students who last attended one or more years ago must contact the Office of Graduate Admissions to request readmission prior to registering.
 Once readmitted, students will receive communication regarding course registration or students will need to contact program directors for more information.

 An Auditor is a student who enrolls as an observer or listener only.
 Auditors are eligible to register three days prior to the first day of class for the semester.
 Please visit the SCOOP to see the first day of class for the semester.
 Auditors are eligible to register each semester if they attend in consecutive terms.
 If auditors do not stay continuously enrolled, the student must re-apply through the Office of Undergraduate Admissions.